Al Iafrate

 Albert Anthony Iafrate (/ˌaɪ.əˈfreɪtiː/ EYE-ə-FRAY-tee; born March 21, 1966) is an American former professional ice hockey defenseman who played in the National Hockey League between 1984 and 1998.
-He is perhaps most famous for his extremely hard slapshot.
+He was born in Dearborn, Michigan, and grew up in Livonia, Michigan.

+Iafrate had one of the hardest slapshots in hockey history.
 He set a record for velocity during the NHL Skills Competition of 1993, a record which stood for 16 years, at 105.2 mph.
 The record was broken in 2009 by Zdeno Chára of the Boston Bruins with a slapshot at 105.4 mph in Montreal.
-Iafrate was born in Dearborn, Michigan, and grew up in Livonia, Michigan.

-Iafrate was given the nickname "the Planet" by The Boston Globe sportswriter Kevin Paul Dupont for his peculiar personality.

 Internationally, Iafrate has represented the United States at the 1984 Winter Olympics and 1998 IIHF World Championship.

-Early career
+Playing career

+Amateur

 As a youth, Iafrate played in the 1979 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Detroit.

 Iafrate was selected fourth overall by the Toronto Maple Leafs in the 1984 NHL Entry Draft after a standout career with the Windsor Compuware Spitfires and a short but distinguished stay with the Belleville Bulls of the Ontario Hockey League (OHL).
 Iafrate played for Team USA in the 1984 Winter Olympics at Sarajevo, Yugoslavia.
 During the summer of 1984 Iafrate was driving a car with teammate Mike Vellucci when it crashed and flipped multiple times.
 Vellucci was thrown from the car and broke his back, missing the entire 1984–85 season, while Iafrate broke some ribs.